-As a data integration leader in your organization, you can leverage moving to cloud as an opportunity to modernize existing integration approaches.
+As a data integration leader in your organization, you can leverage moving to cloud as an opportunity to modernize existing integration approaches while maximizing your investment in your chosen infrastructure.
 To modernize, you cannot merely "copy" and "paste" existing data integration pipelines - traditional data pipelines are not adaptive enough.
 Instead, looking for tools that can build links between existing infrastructure and new cloud investments in an environment-agnostic, future-proof way is imperative.
 You need only look at what's transpired over the past ten years to understand why.